-Strategies with a HDHP
+Strategies with an HDHP

 Employers understand raising their employee’s deductible, and/or out-of-pocket expenses, is not the best way to say thank you.
 Employers should take the initiative to show their employees the increase in healthcare costs, and demonstrate they are looking at alternatives to maintain their existing benefits while getting premiums under control.

-While some employers will want to use a portion of the reduction to possibly fund an HRA or HSA, other em- ployers may choose to pocket the savings.
+While some employers will want to use a portion of the reduction to possibly fund an HRA or HSA, other employers may choose to pocket the savings.
 The third option would be to put in a supplemental plan that can maintain the same benefits while pocketing some of the savings.

 Employers wanting to consider an HDHP, while trying to stay close to their current plan design, can try one of the following three options:

-1. Health Reimbursement Arrangement (HRA)
+1. Health Reimbursement Arrangement (HRA)1

 In a nutshell, an HRA plan is set up to allow employees to be reimbursed up to a certain amount when they have a covered expense.
 The employer puts these funds into an account with a specific limit per employee.
 Any funds not used by the employee can be rolled over to the next year, at the discretion of the employer.
 For example, an employee who uses $0 of the $1,000 annual HRA in Plan Year 1, has a carryover, making available an increased $2,000 HRA in Plan Year 2.